Duma Nokwe: Work in exile

 In the early 1960s, Nokwe was repeatedly arrested and charged; his home was raided and he was placed under house arrest.
-Facing a long imprisonment under the Unlawful Organisations Act for promoting the aims of the banned ANC, Nokwe was directed by the underground leadership to leave the country.
+Facing a long imprisonment under the Unlawful Organizations Act, 1960 for promoting the aims of the banned ANC, Nokwe was directed by the underground leadership to leave the country.
 He crossed into Bechuanaland in January 1963, together with Moses Kotane.

 Duma Nokwe continued to work in exile in the spheres of diplomacy and propaganda, seeking to win for the ANC the recognition and respect of the international community.
 He spoke regularly at meetings of the OAU and the UN, and at conferences on South Africa called by various anti-apartheid organisations.
 He was also the voice of the ANC in radio broadcasts from nations friendly to the anti-apartheid cause, and thus continued to reach audiences in South Africa itself.

 Death

 Nokwe died in Lusaka on 12 January 1978 at the age of 50.